Textless Speech-to-Speech Translation on Real Data: Introduction

-In this work, we extend the system in~\citep{lee2021direct} and study \textit{textless} S2ST, i.e.~training an S2ST system without the use of any text or phoneme data.
-We conduct experiments on real S2ST datasets, including~\vp~\citep{wang2021voxpopuli} and automatically mined S2ST data~\citep{duquenne2021multimodal}.
+Most recently,~\citet{lee2021direct} have proposed to take advantage of self-supervised discrete representations~\citep{lakhotia2021generative}, or discrete units, learned from unlabeled speech data as the target for building a direct S2ST model.
+Experiments conducted with synthetic target speech data have shown significant improvement for translation between unwritten languages.
+In this work, we extend the \textit{textless} S2ST setup in~\citep{lee2021direct}, i.e.~training an S2ST system without the use of any text or phoneme data, and conduct experiments on real S2ST datasets, including~\vp~\citep{wang-etal-2021-voxpopuli} and automatically mined S2ST data~\citep{duquenne2021multimodal}.
 To tackle the challenge of modeling real target speech where there are multiple speakers with various accents, speaking styles and recording conditions, etc., we propose a speech normalization technique that finetunes a self-supervised pre-trained model for speech with a limited amount of parallel multiple-to-single speaker speech.
 Experiments on four language pairs show that when trained with the normalized target speech obtained from a speech normalizer trained with 10-min parallel data, the performance of a textless S2ST model can be improved by 3.2 BLEU points on average compared with a baseline with un-normalized target speech.

-The main contributions of this work include: \begin{itemize} \item We propose a speech normalization technique based on self-supervised discrete units that can remove the variation of paralinguistic aspect of speech from multiple speakers without changing the lexical content.
-We apply the technique on the target speech of real S2ST data and verify its effectiveness in the context of textless S2ST. \item We empirically demonstrate that with the speech normalization technique, we can further improve a textless S2ST system's performance by augmenting supervised S2ST data with directly mined S2ST data, demonstrating the usefulness of the latter. \item To the best of our knowledge, we are the first to establish an S2ST technique that can be trained with real-world data and does not require any text data during training, and the technique works for multiple language pairs. \end{itemize}
+The main contributions of this work include: \begin{itemize} \item We propose a speech normalization technique based on self-supervised discrete units that can remove the variations in speech from multiple speakers without changing the lexical content.
+We apply the technique on the target speech of real S2ST data and verify its effectiveness in the context of textless S2ST. \item We empirically demonstrate that with the speech normalization technique, we can further improve a textless S2ST system's performance by augmenting supervised S2ST data with directly mined S2ST data, demonstrating the usefulness of the latter. \item To the best of our knowledge, we are the first to establish a textless S2ST technique that can be trained with real-world data, and the technique works for multiple language pairs. \end{itemize}

-The paper is organized as follows.
-In the next section, we first summarize related work.
-We introduce our approach in detail in Section~\ref{sec:system}.
-Following detailed description of our experimental setup in Section~\ref{sec:exp_setting}, we present the experimental results and analyses in Section~\ref{sec:exp_result}.
-The paper concludes with a discussion of future research directions.